Stronger than ever: Capt. VanArtsdalen aims to be the first military woman crowned Mrs. International

 |Downloads:

 This work, Stronger than ever: Capt.
-VanArtsdalen aims to be the first military woman crowned Mrs. International, by Robert Dantzler, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+VanArtsdalen aims to be the first military woman crowned Mrs. International [Image 4 of 4], by A1C Nelvis Sera, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Stronger than ever: Capt.
-VanArtsdalen aims to be the first military woman crowned Mrs. International